-4.5.3 Mark Parsons.
-The Grid: challenging HPC infrast
+4.5.3 Mark Parsons - The Grid: challenging HPC infrastructure provision in Europe

-Making large nationally funded High Performance Computing resources available on a European Grid infrastructure raises many issues for HPC providers.We must address these issues, which are largely of a political and policy nature now, if we intend to meet the vision of ERA and construct a real elnfrastructure for Europe.
+Making large nationally funded High Performance Computing resources available on a European Grid infrastructure raises many issues for HPC providers.
+We must address these issues, which are largely of a political and policy nature now, if we intend to meet the vision of ERA and construct a real eInfrastructure for Europe.

 EPCC, the supercomputing centre at The University of Edinburgh, has run major, nationally funded HPC systems for over a decade.
-From the early Transputer based Meiko Computing Surfaces, via the Cray T3D and T3E systems of the mid to late 90's to the Sun E6800 and El5000 systems and most recently the I,280 processor IBM p690 based system (HPCx) which is currently Europe's largest HPC system for academic and research use.
+From the early Transputer based Meiko Computing Surfaces, via the Cray T3D and T3E systems of the mid to late 90's to the Sun E6800 and E15000 systems and most recently the 1,280 processor IBM p690 based system (HPCx) which is currently Europe's largest HPC system for academic and research use.